joeypizzas/odin-tic-tac-toe/planning.md

 4. Bugs:
     - Don't allow to place on the board once a winner has been declared.
     - Don't allow more than one winner statement, should be solved by the above.
-    - Announce there is a draw if the board results in a draw.